María Herrera

 María Herrera Muñoz (born 26 August 1996) is a Spanish motorcycle racer.
-She won 2025 FIM Women's Circuit Racing World Championship after double winning at the final round in Circuito de Jerez.
+She won the 2025 FIM Women's Circuit Racing World Championship after double winning at the final round in Circuito de Jerez.
+She is also a champion in ESBK, having won the championship in 2020 and 2021.

 Career

 Early career

 Born in Oropesa, Toledo, Herrera was the first female competitor to win a race in the FIM CEV Repsol series, winning the Moto3 race at Motorland Aragón for the Junior Team Estrella Galicia 0,0 squad in 2013.
 She added a second victory later in the season at Circuito de Navarra, and led the championship into the final round at Jerez.
 Ultimately, Herrera retired from the final race, and finished fourth in the championship, thirteen points behind champion Fabio Quartararo.
 Herrera was joined by Quartararo at the Junior Team Estrella Galicia 0,0 squad for the 2014 season.
 Despite recording a victory in the opening round at Jerez, she only finished on the podium twice, and finished eighth in the championship.